nedbat/coveragepy/doc/cmd.rst

 or ``gevent``.
 Values other than ``thread`` require the :ref:`C extension
 <install_extension>`.

+If you are using ``--concurrency=multiprocessing``, you must set other options in the configuration file.
+Other options on the command line will not be passed to the other processes.

 .. _multiprocessing: https://docs.python.org/2/library/multiprocessing.html
 .. _greenlet: http://greenlet.readthedocs.org/en/latest/
 .. _gevent: http://www.gevent.org/